IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/03_Interacting with your blockchain.md

 5. You can now use the Hyperledger Composer connection profile `ibm-bc-org1` with the Hyperledger Composer CLI application `composer`, or the Hyperledger Composer Node.js APIs.
 You can test this by using the `composer network ping` command to ping a deployed Business Network.
 Replace `INSERT_BIZNET_NAME` with the name of the Business Network.

 		composer network ping -p ibm-bc-org1 -n INSERT_BIZNET_NAME -i admin -s adminpw

+### 6. Copy admin certs to local machine to be used for instantiating chaincode

+In order to deploy chaincode locally you will need the admin certs on your local machine for each org.
+They are initially stored inside the kubernete pods for their respective orgs.
+To copy them to your local machine complete the following steps:

+1. You will need the names of the kubernete pods for each org.
+To retrieve them run the following command:

+        kubectl get pods

+An example output would be the following:

+        NAME                                    READY     STATUS    RESTARTS   AGE
+        blockchain-ca-1371795182-1q8dh          1/1       Running   0          1h
+        blockchain-couchdb1-840355601-28t5c     1/1       Running   0          1h
+        blockchain-couchdb2-4040418521-pvwnd    1/1       Running   0          1h
+        blockchain-orderer-4113934196-xc7gf     1/1       Running   0          1h
+        blockchain-org1peer1-243328489-dts6g    1/1       Running   0          1h
+        blockchain-org2peer1-137434385-137rm    1/1       Running   0          1h
+        composer-playground-206560760-rbnjt     1/1       Running   0          35m
+        composer-rest-server-3789975091-gx4nv   1/1       Running   0          33m

+2. For each org pod (in this example blockchain-org1peer1-243328489-dts6g and blockchain-org2peer1-137434385-137rm) run the command:

+        kubectl cp <pod-name>:/shared/crypto-config/peerOrganizations/<org1|org2>.example.com/users/Admin@<org1|org2>.example.com/msp <local-destination>

+For example:

+        kubectl cp blockchain-org1peer1-243328489-dts6g:/shared/crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp /home/testuser/org1-admin-certs

+3. To confirm the copy was a success run:

+        ls <local-destination>

+You should see the following output:

+        admincerts    cacerts        keystore    signcerts    tlscacerts

 ## Congratulations!
 You've got a full development environment up and running!
 Go create something exciting with IBM Blockchain!